codehacker47/ServerStatusControl/README.md

 ## Installation

-Clone the repository and change the directory to it's folder, then install the requirements
+Clone the repository and change the directory to its folder, then install the requirements
 ```shell
 pip install requirements.txt
 ```